 May 16, 2020 | 7:20 am - 4:00 pm

-The Boy Scout Merit Badge Fair is an opportunity for Boy Scouts, Venturers, and Sea Scouts of any rank, to work towards one or two merit badges.
+The Merit Badge Fair is an opportunity for Scouts in troops and crews to work towards one or two merit badges.
 These are not giveaway merit badges, and this is not a merit badge factory.
 Each Scout is expected to fulfill all the requirements by attending classes and reading the merit badge book and preparing ahead of time.
 Scouts are expected to participate fully during the class in order to receive full credit for the requirements completed onsite.

 Adult participation is required to offer this event.
 Every unit with Scouts participating is expected to provide volunteers.

 The registration fee is $16.50 and includes a patch, lunch and all materials needed for the merit badge class unless otherwise stated.
 Registration is typically completed by parents, but can also be completed by the troop leadership.
 Registration is done only online using a credit card, electronic check or PayPal.
 Council refund policy.

 Important: Before registering check the Scout's school and troop calendar for conflicts.
 Check which merit badges the Scout has already completed.
 Have the Scout discuss which merit badges they should sign up for with the Scoutmaster or troop advancement chair.

 Merit Badge Classes